Manage your Raygun quota effectively with these tipsPosted Nov 19, 2022 | 13 min. (2590 words)

 Use the “Usage” tab to see which errors are taking up your quota

 Have you ever wondered which application is contributing to the largest amount of error events reported inside Raygun?
 It’s quite easy to tell.

 Head to your username located in the top right corner of your Raygun dashboard.
 Navigate to the connected plan for which you need to see your usage.

 From here, select the “Usage” tab.
 On this page, you can view your total usage for the month with a complete error summary breakdown per application.
-If you have both Crash Reporting and Pulse enabled, you can sort this information by product:
+If you have both Crash Reporting and Real User Monitoring enabled, you can sort this information by product:

 This tab will break down the total processed events and reveal which applications on your plan were throwing the most errors contributing to your limit:

 If you have a large number of applications, this tab quickly highlights which applications are consuming your quota.
 Use this tab to review the errors for that particular application.
 Use this as a measure of how to understand if you need to start resolving errors in your Active tab, or if you no longer wish to track them and can send them to your “Permanently ignore” tab.

 The “Real User Monitoring” tab shows total processed sessions: